theshufflebee/therockcast/README.md

 * Save figures:
   + TRUE: All figures (plots and tables) are saved to the figures/ folder
-  + FALSE: No figures are saved, useful for running the code in console
+  + FALSE: No figures are saved, useful for running the code in console quickly